 If the student's academic performance results in an overall GPA of below 2.0, the student is placed on academic probation.
 University policy governing probation disqualification and readmission can be found in the California State University Channel Islands, General Catalog.
 The student who is on academic probation may not proceed in required nursing courses until the GPA deficiency is removed.
 The student is referred to the academic advisor who will provide the student information related to the nursing program policy and assist the student through the process for reinstatement.
 The policy requires that the student submit a petition that explains the relevant surrounding circumstances leading to disqualification.
 An explanation and academic plan to alleviate or mitigate the factors related to disqualification and a plan to improve academic performance should be included in the petition.
-The academic advisor offers assistance in the development of the petition is then submitted to a college level reinstatement committee who acts on the merit of the petition.
+The academic advisor offers assistance in the development of the petition and the plan and refers the student to relevant university resources.
+The petition is then submitted to a college level reinstatement committee who acts on the merit of the petition.